jlelong/LaTeX-Workshop-wiki/Install.md

 ## Requirements

 - LaTeX distribution in system PATH.
 For example, [TeX Live](https://www.tug.org/texlive/).
 - Please note [MikTeX](https://miktex.org/) does not ship with SyncTeX.
-See [this link](http://tex.stackexchange.com/questions/338078/how-to-get-synctex-for-windows-to-allow-atom-pdf-view-to-synch#comment877274_338117) for a possible solution.
+Please use [built-in synctex functionality](View#latex-workshopsynctexsynctexjsenabled).
 - `latexmk` is required for the default recipe for building LaTeX projects to work.
-Alternatively, you can [set up your own LaTeX recipe](#recipe).
+Alternatively, you can [set up your own LaTeX recipe](Compile#latex-recipes).
 - _Optional_: Install [ChkTeX](http://www.nongnu.org/chktex) to lint LaTeX projects.
 - _Optional_: Install [latexindent.pl](https://github.com/cmhughes/latexindent.pl) for formatting support if it is not provided by your LaTeX distribution.